manuelbomi/Enterprise-Architecture-for-Business-Capabilities-Driving-Data-Analytics-AI-Digital-Transformation-/README.md

 - Ideal anchors for architectural decisions

 ##### Capabilities answer *“What must the enterprise be good at?”—not “How do we do it today?”*

+---

+## Business Capability Models as the Bridge Between Strategy & IT

+##### One of the hardest EA challenges is translating strategy into executable architecture.

+##### Business Capability Models (BCMs) solve this by acting as:

+- A common language between business and technology

+- A decision framework for investment, modernization, and divestment

+- A guiding star for data, AI, and platform architectures

+### Strategic Outcomes Enabled by BCMs

+- Clear prioritization of AI and data initiatives

+- Transparent trade-offs between speed, cost, risk, and value

+- Alignment of enterprise platforms to real business outcomes

+- Reduced architectural entropy and duplication